-2. Discussion: You may be asked to perform a group leaderless discussion, in which candidates will be presented with work place relevant scenario or problem.
+- 2. Discussion: You may be asked to perform a leaderless group discussion, in which candidates will be presented with a work place relevant scenario or problem.
 The group then must address this issue and find a logical conclusion, for example identifying a problem with an organisation/department and agreeing on steps to resolve this issue.

 General group exercise advice

 These recommendations can help you succeed during your group exercise, and ensure that you impress recruiters and stand out from the crowd.